joaquimrcarvalho/timelink/doc/user/install_vscode_git.md

 1. Download and install Git from [https://git-scm.com/downloads](https://git-scm.com/downloads)

+## Install the GitHub Pull Requests and Issues extension for VSCode

+1. Open VSCode
+2. Click on the Extensions icon in the left menu
+3. Search for "GitHub Pull Requests and Issues"
+4. Select GitHub Pull Requests and Issues
+5. Click on the Install button

 ## Install the Timelink extension for VSCode

 1. Open VSCode
 2. Click on the Extensions icon in the left menu
 3. Search for "Timelink"
 4. Select Time Link Bundle (Web version)
+5. Click the "Reload" button to reload VSCode

 ## Create an account in GitHub